PipedreamHQ/pipedream/docs/docs/workflows/steps/triggers/README.md

 Your API key is the host part of the endpoint, e.g. the `eniqtww30717` in `eniqtww30717.m.pipedream.net`.
 If you attempt to send a request to an endpoint that does not exist, we'll return a `404 Not Found` error.

-We'll also issue a 404 response on workflows with an HTTP trigger that have been [deactivated](/workflows/managing/#deactivating-workflows).
+We'll also issue a 404 response on workflows with an HTTP trigger that have been disabled.

 #### Too Many Requests